top of page

 When I bought 1986's Little Shop of Horrors on DVD at Wal-Mart, Dave the cashier commented, "Great movie."
 He's not wrong.
 Little Shop of Horrors is a musical horror comedy.
 How often do you see that combination?
 Not often enough!

 Directed by Yoda puppeteer Frank Oz, Little Shop of Horrors is a screen version of the 1980 off-Broadway musical, which was inspired by the 1960 Roger Corman B movie.
 In true low-budget horror tradition, Corman's film was shot in two days and a night!
-The 1986 version stars Rick Moranis and Ellen Greene.
-Although he acted in several films during this time, Little Shop of Horrors and Spaceballs were the big Rick Moranis films between his roles in the blockbusters Ghostbusters and Ghostbusters II.
-Ellen Greene reprises her role from the off-Broadway play.
-She squeaks her dialog, which makes her singing more dynamic.
+The 1986 version stars Rick Moranis and Ellen Greene, who reprises her role from the off-Broadway play.
+She squeaks her dialog, making her singing more dynamic.
 Vincent Gardenia plays Gravis Mushnik, the owner of the little shop in question.
 According to Internet Movie Database, "Vincent Gardenia insisted that he was chosen as Musnick 'because Frank Oz liked my name.'"
 (Because a gardenia is a flower.
 It took me two days to make that connection.)

 Mushnick's Flower Shop is on hard times, and that's saying something considering it's on Skid Row.
 (Why is a specialty shop located in the ghetto?
 The rent must be cheap.)
 But customers flood the store when Seymour (Moranis), one of Mr. Mushnick's employees, displays a weird plant in the window.
 The vegetation appeared mysteriously at Seymour's favorite Chinese flower shop, following a solar eclipse.
 It would be an ill-spent $1.75.